 - 1. Connect each system in the pod to the switch. - a.
 Connect the first three blue jacks on the patch panel to the switch. - b.
-Note: all of the ports on the switch are the same.
-You may use the ports of your choice. - 2.
+Note: all of the ports on the switch are the same. - 2.
 Connect the router to the pod network and the backbone network. - a.
 Connect the Fa0/0 port on the back of the router to a port on the switch. - b.
 Connect the Fa0/1 port to the red jack on the patch panel. - 3.
 Use a standard cable to connect the console port on the router to the yellow jack on the patch panel.